A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1973) R. K. Guy and J. L. Selfridge , The nesting and roosting habits of the laddered parenthesis. \emph{The American Mathematical Monthly} \textbf{80}, no. 8, 868--876.
-MR0347625.
 This paper considers combinatorial aspects of the associativity of the continued exponential with $k$ $a$'s, which, as the authors say, ``is ambiguous until the order of the $k-1$ operations has been indicated, say by the insertion of $k-2$ pairs of parentheses."
 (Although continued exponentials have been excluded from this bibliography, this reference is included because the nature of the underlying function used in this paper seems of less consequence than the issues of associativity that accompany compositions of multiple functions.)